Technical Implementation

 CSS animation performance is a critical aspect of modern web development that can significantly impact user experience.
 By understanding browser rendering pipelines, leveraging hardware acceleration, and implementing best practices for optimization, you can create smooth, performant popup animations that delight users rather than frustrate them.

 Remember that great animations are invisible to users when done well—they enhance the experience without drawing attention to themselves.
 Focus on creating animations that feel natural, responsive, and respectful of user preferences and device capabilities.
-The most successful popup animations are those that support user goals rather than distract from them.

 TAGS